• Home

 • Yet Naomi finds out about the kinsman from Ruth (the Gentile bride).

-• In 2:14 she takes communion with here kinsman redeemer.
+• In 2:14, she takes communion with her kinsman redeemer.

-• Boaz redeems the land and also takes Ruth, a Gentile, as his bride.
+• Boaz redeems the land and takes Ruth, a Gentile, as his bride.

-• Jesus refers to the Church is the bride.
+• Jesus refers to the Church as the bride.

 • Naomi never meets Boaz face to face.

-• Where is Ruth when Boaz is at the threshing floor.
-The threshing floor is judgment - and the bride is at the feet of here redeemer.
+• Where is Ruth when Boaz is on the threshing floor?
+The threshing floor is judgment – and the bride is at the feet of her redeemer.

 • The nearer kinsman is the law – the one unable to perform the redemption.